Fab-Ver/daily-song/README.md

 ## Home

 Home contains followed users posts.
-By default it display the current day post, but the user can select posts by music genres OR date.
+By default it display the current day posts, but the user can select posts by music genres OR date.
 At the end of the page there is a button that brings you back to the top of the page.

 ## Posts